compbiozurich/UZH-BIO392/course-results/2020/Fatmanur-Kilic/LG.md

   **- What do you analyse with PLINK?**
 - a genotype/phenotype analysis tool
+- usage:
+   - manage genomic data with file format conversion
+   - filter by quality, genomic location, list of SNPs, missing, allele frequency, correlation
+   - perform basic statistics
+   - calculate population genetic metrics
+ - 2 file types: .ped (contains information about family, phenotype and genotype) and .map (contains information about marker location)

   **- Examples for filters/parameters used in linkage analysis**
+  - -maf 0.05: minor allele fraction: relative frequency in a relevant population of the 2nd most common allele.
+SNPs below the treshold are removed.
+Low maf SNPs are more susceptible to genotyping errors.
+  - -geno 0.05: filters out all variants with missing call rates exceeding the provided value (0.05) to be removed.
+The call rate for a given SNP is defined as the proportion of individuals in the study for which the corresponding SNP information is not missing.
+We retain SNPs for which there is less than 5% missing data.
+  - -hwe 1e-3

 ### Genomic privacy
 **- genome “Beacons”**